GEM-M-Ms/matcher/README.md

 Criteria should exist prior to creating any match for the cohort.
 Criteria consists from mentee column name, Mentor Column Name, and weight .
 Where weight is a ratio between 0.1 - 1.0.
-Criretia used for comparison testing was:
+Criteria used for comparison testing was:
 ```
 ('Career','Current Industry', 1.),
   ('Hobbies', 'Hobbies', 0.5),